 Return val.
-Pointer to the new memory area provided malloc was able to allocate new memory si provided malloc was able to allocate new memory space.
+Pointer to the new memory area

+provided malloc was able to allocate new memory space.
 This pointer may be used for any data type.

-- NULL pointer if malloc was not able to provide the memory space, e.g. because the memory space still available does not suffice for the request or because an error occurred. - Notes The new data area begins on a double word boundary.
+NULL pointer if malloc was not able to provide the memory space, e.g. because the memory space still available does not suffice for the request or because an error occurred.

+The new data area begins on a double word boundary.